mjoe67886/FAST-Documentation/docs/support.md

 ## Get in Contact

-If you want to **report a bug** or encounter problems with Super Solid Mode, please reach out over one of the channels mentioned below:
+If you want to **report a bug** or encounter problems with FAST ANIMATION STUDIO TOOLS, please reach out over one of the channels mentioned below:

 !!!
 Warning "Blendermarket"
     As a **Blendermarket customer** you can [Ask a Question](https://blendermarket.com/products/super-solid-mode).